rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/generating-deployment-profiles.md

 These two lists look similar but differ in permissions.
 The user-deployments go under the user's home directory, while the system deployments are in the common `/Library/` tree, and cannot be modified by users without root privileges.

 These files are all in a plain-text form of Apple's `plist` format, an XML-based language.
-It is possible to manually create these files, and the process is described below in generating deployments.
+It is possible to manually create these files, and the process is described below in "Generating Deployments".

 ### Windows